AneeshShamraj/OFA/README.md

 3. **Run the Evaluation**: Execute the main.ipynb script to preprocess the dataset and evaluate the OFA Base model on the VQA task. python main.ipynb
-**Results**
-The following table summarizes the results for the OFA Base model:

 Notes
 Ensure that the transformers and datasets libraries are properly installed.